dmijatovic/next14-mui-tailwind-theme-test/README.md

 ## Auth module

-- Move AuthProvider into separate file that is used client only ('use client')
+I refactored auth module because client side methods need to have 'use client' flag.
+The server side method can in turn also have 'use server' flag.

-- getRsdTokenNode refactored to use next.cookie module (server side)
+- Move AuthProvider and auth hooks (useAuth, useSession) to separate file (AuthProvider.tsx) used client only ('use client')
-- removeRsdTokenNode refactored to use next.cookie module (server side)
+- Move getUserFromToken to jwtUtils (NOTE! when marking file with 'use server' all methods need to be async)
-- getSessionSeverSide moved from index and has two approaches:
+- getSessionSeverSide has two approaches:
-  - auth/getSessionSeverSide moved with 'use server' uses cookies module of Next
+  - auth/getSessionSeverSide uses cookies module of Next and 'use server'
-  - auth/api/getSessionSeverSide uses old approach to support use in pages/fe/api
+  - auth/api/getSessionSeverSide uses "old" page approach to support api in pages/fe/api

 ```bash
 npm i jsonwebtoken